MrKleiner/e621_extq/README.md

 - Click on an image/video to enlarge it and click again or press "Escape" to close the fullres overlay.

 You can quickly sort the reults with the corresponding buttons in the GUI.
-All sorting methods are additive.
-This means, that if you sort by Score and then sort by Oldest - posts will be ordered by rating from oldest to newest and so on.

 Click on an image to view its tags and a link to the original post.